near/docs/docs/1.concepts/basics/transactions/gas.md

 2. Allowing for **free** transactions

 ### 1. Gas as a Developer Incentive
 Something unique to NEAR is that the GAS is not used to pay validators.
-In transactions that involve calling a contract the fee is actually divided:
+In transactions where calling a contract would incur a gas fee, the fee is actually divided as follows:
 - 30% goes to the smart contract.
 - 70% is burned.